Hudson's FTM Resource Guide

 www.6pm.com

 6PM.com sells hundreds of name brand shoes in athletic, casual, and dress shoes, as well as slippers.
 Their search engine goes down to size 5 on men's shoes.
-Searches can be sorted by price or style, and they offer free shipping.
+Searches can be sorted by price or style.

 Hitchcock Wide Shoes for Men